AdobeDocs/experience-manager-65.de-DE/help/sites-developing/the-basics.md

 >[!CAUTION]
 >
->You must not change anything in the `/libs` path.
-For configuration and other changes copy the item from `/libs` to `/apps` and make any changes within `/apps`.
+>Sie dürfen keinerlei Änderungen im Pfad `/libs` vornehmen, For configuration and other changes copy the item from `/libs` to `/apps` and make any changes within `/apps`.

 * `/apps`